GabeGiancarlo/LoRax/README.md

 </div>

-**Bar-ba-loot** is a **handheld control device** with an OLED display and tactile buttons for sending commands to remote Lorax endpoints for authorized network analysis.
+**Bar-ba-loot** is a **handheld control device** with an OLED display and tactile buttons for sending commands to remote Oncler endpoints for authorized network analysis.

 #### Specifications